| Owner | Jon Glauser | ||||||

 | Tires | Michelin Proxima RR.
 Green X. P165/70R13.
 937lbs 51PSI. | ||||||

 | Conversion Time | Forever.
-It will never be done! | ||||||
+It will never be done!
+It's done now! | ||||||

 | Conversion Cost | I bought the complete EV for $50.
-I added about $20 worth of steel brackets, a new link-10, and $1500 in batteries | ||||||
+I added about $50 worth of brackets and enclosures (many were free), a new link-10, and $1500 in batteries. | ||||||